akkiyolo/Auto-Research-Scientist-Agent/README.md

     npm run dev
     ```
     Your application will be running at `http://localhost:5173` (or another port if 5173 is busy).

+### 5. Deploying the Frontend to Appwrite Hosting (The Fix)

+To get your application live on an `appwrite.network` domain like in your screenshot, you need to connect your GitHub repository to Appwrite Hosting and provide the correct build settings.

+1. In your Appwrite project console, navigate to the **Hosting** tab.
+2. Connect your GitHub account and select your forked repository.
+3. When prompted for the **Build Settings**, use the following configuration:
+    -   **Root Directory:** Leave this blank or enter `/`.
+    -   **Build Command:** `npm install && npm run build`
+    -   **Output Directory:** `dist`
+4. Save the settings and trigger a new deployment from the Deployments tab.
+Appwrite will now automatically build and deploy your frontend whenever you push changes to your repository.

+**Why is this needed?** The `appwrite.json` file configures backend resources like Functions.
+The Hosting settings, configured in the UI, tell Appwrite how to handle your frontend code—how to build it and which folder (`dist`) contains the final website to be served.
+Without these settings, Appwrite doesn't know how to prepare your Vite app, leading to a blank deployment.

 ## 🤖 How It Works